Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Related Work

+The existing \gls{SHM} systems are built on top of the $\textrm{802.15}$ standards to reduce installation and maintenance costs for structural monitoring~\cite{whelan2009real,samuels2011wireless,lynch2004design}, machine health monitoring~\cite{bengherbia2017fpga,huang2015development}, space applications~\cite{swathy2014analysis,dodson2018high}, and natural hazard monitoring~\cite{girard2013environmental,weber2012design}.
+These standards offer low energy consumption, low cost, ease of integration with various microprocessors, and the simplicity of configuring and customizing physical layer and MAC parameters~\cite{dodson2018high,phanish2015wireless,whelan2009real,dezfouli2015modeling,dezfouli2014cama}.
+However, these systems do not support ultra-high-rate applications; instead, they either focus on the networking and energy efficiency aspects of multi-hop communication or propose methods for distributed processing and data aggregation~\cite{alves2017damage}.
+Although using distributed processing can reduce communication rate demand, not all applications can benefit from this method.
+The applications that require long sampling duration or raw sample collection across nodes (similar to that discussed in \cref{app_scenario}) require centralized processing to enhance analysis accuracy and reduce the processing burden of nodes ~\cite{mechitov2004high,kim2007health}.

+Abedi et al.~\cite{abedi2019wi} showed that at the physical layer, the energy consumption of 802.11 is $\textrm{10\:-\:100\:nJ/bit}$, while the range is $\textrm{275\:-\:300\:nJ/bit}$ for \gls{BLE}.
+They also argued that the overall energy consumption of 802.11 is higher than \gls{BLE} due to the overheads pertaining to association and maintaining association.
 The benefits of using 802.11 for building high-rate, energy-efficient \glspl{WSN} have been studied recently.
-Abedi et al. \cite{abedi2019wi} showed that at the physical layer, the energy consumption of 802.11 is $\textrm{10\:-\:100\:nJ/bit}$, while the range is $\textrm{275\:-\:300\:nJ/bit}$ for BLE.
-They also argued that the overall energy consumption of 802.11 is higher than BLE due to connection establishment and maintaining connection.
-Tamarin et al. \cite{tramarin2015use} evaluated the suitability of 802.11n in industrial applications from its physical layer point of view.
-Considering the higher header overhead of 802.11n compared to 802.11g, the former standard has a shorter transmission duration for packets longer than $\textrm{224\:bytes}$.
-Also, when backward compatibility is not necessary, using the Greenfield preamble reduces physical header overhead.
-They also evaluated the effect of \gls{GI}, \gls{STBC}, and \gls{LDPC} to enhance link reliability.
-Luvisotto et al. \cite{luvisotto2016ultra} provided an overview of the requirements of industrial wireless networks.
-They also studied the suitability of 802.11's physical layer to address some of the requirements of industrial communication systems compared to cellular and 802.15 networks.
-Yu et al.~\cite{yu2015study} proposed an 802.11-based \gls{WSN} to monitor potential damages to bridge parts while they are being lifted and mounted.
-The proposed solution uses the $\textrm{802.11b/g}$ standard.
-The sampling rate of each node is $\textrm{100\:\gls{sps}}$, each packet contains $\textrm{80\:samples}$, and the size of each sample is $\textrm{16\:bits}$.
-They used TCP/IP protocol stack to simplify data collection and interfacing with a PC.
+Tramarin et al.~\cite{tramarin2015use} evaluated the suitability of 802.11n in industrial applications from its physical layer point of view.
+Luvisotto et al. \cite{luvisotto2016ultra} provided an overview of the requirements of industrial wireless networks and studied the suitability of 802.11 to address these requirements, compared to cellular and 802.15 networks.